 All staff are governed by their contract of employment and the school's Acceptable Use Policy, which covers the use of mobile phones/personal equipment for taking pictures of pupils, and where these are stored.
-At Maundene Primary School, members of staff may occasionally use personal phones to capture photos or videos of pupils, but these will be appropriate, linked to school activities, taken without secrecy and not in a one-to-one situation, and always moved to school storage as soon as possible, after which they are deleted from personal devices or cloud services (NB - many phones automatically back up photos).
+At Delce Academy, no member of staff will ever use their personal phone to capture photos or videos of pupils

-Photos are stored on the school Google Drive in line with the retention schedule of the school Data Protection Policy.
+Photos are stored on the school network G Suite in line with the retention schedule of the school Data Protection Policy.